purna16/Installation_scripts/kubernetes.md

 ```
 - These commands help ensure that your system is correctly configured to support the networking and container runtime requirements of Kubernetes.
 They are typically required steps during the initial setup of a Kubernetes cluster to ensure that pods can communicate with each other and with the external world.
 The specific settings may vary based on the container runtime and networking solution you're using.

-- We need to update apt repository and these packages are often necessary for setting up secure connections and fetching data from remote repositories when installing software or updates on a Linux system
+- We need to update apt repository and these packages are often necessary for setting up secure connections and fetching data from remote repositories when installing software or updates on a Linux system on both nodes
 ```
 sudo apt-get install -y apt-transport-https ca-certificates curl
 ```